-Dear Ms. Roalstad:
+Dear Ms. Jenkins:

-On behalf of the Pikes Peak Continuum of Care and the Ranking and Prioritization Committee, I'd like to thank Homeward Pikes Peak for submitting three renewal projects for consideration for the 2022 Continuum of Care NOFO Competition.
-Upon further review of your application, the Ranking and Prioritization Committee is recommending that HUD funds both of your projects in Tier 1 funding at the requested funding amounts with the additional amount of \$8,019 for the Vet PSH project, \$8,019 for the PSH Dual Diagnosis, and \$54,000 for the Consolidated PSH project.
+On behalf of the Pikes Peak Continuum of Care and the Ranking and Prioritization Committee, I'd like to thank Kingdom Builder's Family Life Center for submitting a new project for consideration for the 2022 Continuum of Care NOFO Competition.
+Upon further review of your application, The Ranking and Prioritization Committee is recommending that HUD funds your project in Tier 1 funding at the requested amount with the additional amount of \$8,019.